1932–33 NHL season: Regular season

 There was a record number of four goaltenders who served as captains for their teams: George Hainsworth, Roy Worters, Charlie Gardiner, and Alex Connell.
 The Red Wings and Boston Bruins tied for the best overall record with 58 points apiece, but it was Boston that was awarded first overall due to a better head-to-head record.
 Ottawa started the season up in second place in the Canadian Division near the .500 mark at mid season, but collapsed in the second half and finished last.
 President Ahearn instructed coach Cy Denneny to fine players who displayed indifferent hockey.
 At the same time, he stated that Hector Kilrea was not for sale.
-Toronto manager Conn Smythe offered Andy Blair, Ken Doraty, and Baldy Cotton for Kilrea, which drew a snort of disdain from Ahearn.

 The Montreal Canadiens, under new coach Newsy Lalonde, spent much of the season in last place, but made the playoffs when they rallied to finish third.
 Toronto, with its Kid line, finished first for the first time as the Maple Leafs.
 Led by the play of Eddie Shore, the Boston Bruins finished first in the American Division.

 The first forfeit in NHL history occurred during a Black Hawks-Bruins game at Boston Garden on March 14, 1933.
 Chicago coach Tommy Gorman punched referee Bill Stewart following a disputed overtime goal by Boston's Marty Barry.
 Stewart threw several punches at Gorman before summoning the police to remove Gorman from the visitors' bench.
 The Hawks refused to continue the game without their coach.
 The puck was placed at center ice by Stewart.
-Boston's Cooney Weiland scored without any Hawks on the ice--at which point the game was forfeited to Boston.
-Ironically, referee Stewart would coach the Black Hawks to the Stanley Cup in 1937-1938.
+Boston's Cooney Weiland scored without any Hawks on the ice—at which point the game was forfeited to Boston.
+Ironically, referee Stewart would coach the Black Hawks to the Stanley Cup in 1937–1938.